Welcome to Year 1

 Phonics home learning – once a week

-Every Friday, we will send home a phonics sheet in your child’s book bag for them to practice over the next week.
-The sheet will have the list of sounds your child has learnt that week, words and sentences for them to read and write with these sounds in and then a list of tricky words that the children need to know.
+Every Friday, we will send home a phonics learning log in your child’s book bag for them to practice over the next week.
+The sheet in their book each week will have the list of sounds your child has learnt that week, words and sentences for them to read and write with these sounds in and then a list of tricky words that the children need to know.
 These words will be familiar to them and ones they have practiced in phonics sessions.

 You can then practice these sounds further on fastphonics (www.readingeggs.co.uk/fast-phonics-games), which is the same log in as reading eggs.